croservices/cro/docs/http-auth-and-sessions.md

 `TSession` object will be created, passing `username-prop` as a parameter (so if `$username-prop` was set to `username`, then it would call `MySession.new(username => $the-username)`).
-If `auth` already contains an object, it would do `$that-object.username = $the-username` (and thus the property must be `rw`).
+If `auth` already contains an object, it assumes the property name is actually an attribute name, and uses the metamodel to set it (thus meaning it need not be `is rw`).
 This makes it possible to apply a session middleware before this middleware, and have the current user added to the data.

 The role requires the `authenticate` method to be implemented.
 It is passed the username and password to authenticate, and should return `True` if it is